sahilkhan117/JavaScript-With-ChaiAurCode/06_DOM/DOM.md

 - return HTMLlist of elem of this class
 - HTMLlist dont have ⚠️⚠️😞😞 `forEach()` to ittrate
 - 😤 instead use the querySelectorAll

+`document.getElementsByTagName("h1")`
+-   return NodeList of elem of this tag